indigo423/timeseries-integration-pgtimeseries/README.md

  * ``opennms-pgtimeseries:stats``: Shows sample read, write, and lost metrics for the plugin.
  * ``opennms-pgtimeseries:show-table-info``: Displays timeseries table and index size information.
  * ``opennms-pgtimeseries:show-partition-info``: Displays partition information for the timeseries table.
- * ``opennms-pgtimeseries:show-ts-config``: Shows the Partition Duration, Partition Lead Time, Retention, and Compression settings for the timeseries table.
+ * ``opennms-pgtimeseries:ts-config``: Allows changing retention and compression interval.
+With no arguments, it displays the Partition Duration, Partition Lead Time, Retention, and Compression settings for the timeseries table.
  * ``opennms-pgtimeseries:install``: Checks for the existence of the required timeseries extensions and tables and creates them if they do not exist.

 ## Links: